TeamNuberSeven/Freelancer-Service/README.md

 # Freelancer Service
 > Represents service for freelancers that simplify search for employees and employers.

-The main goal of the system is to make reading or purchase of any books more comfortable, simpler and more profitable.
-The service provides users and guests with a variety of books, which they can read and download for free or not for free.
-A system allows users to leave feedback.
+> The main goal of the system is to make job finding and offering more comfortable, simpler and more profitable.
+The service provides users and guests with a variety of work(worker) offers, where users can communicate with each other.

 **Roles:** guest, worker, employer and admin.